Beatrice Wood

-Beatrice Wood (March 3, 1893 – March 12, 1998) was an American artist and studio potter involved in the Avant Garde movement in the United States; she founded and edited The Blind Man and Rongwrong magazines in New York City with French artist Marcel Duchamp and writer Henri-Pierre Roché in 1917.
+Beatrice Wood (March 3, 1893 – March 12, 1998) was an American artist and studio potter involved in the Dada movement in the United States; she founded and edited The Blind Man and Rongwrong magazines in New York City with French artist Marcel Duchamp and writer Henri-Pierre Roché in 1917.
 She had earlier studied art and theater in Paris, and was working in New York as an actress.
 She later worked at sculpture and pottery.
 Wood was characterized as the "Mama of Dada".

-She partially inspired the character of Rose DeWitt Bukater in James Cameron's 1997 film, Titanic after the director read Wood's autobiography while developing the film.
-Beatrice Wood died nine days after her 105th birthday in Ojai, California.
+Wood partially inspired the character of Rose DeWitt Bukater in the 1998 film Titanic.
+She died nine days after her 105th birthday in Ojai, California.

 Childhood

 Beatrice Wood was born in San Francisco, California, the daughter of wealthy socialites.
 After the San Francisco earthquake of 1906, the family moved to New York.
 Despite her parents' strong opposition, Wood insisted on pursuing a career in the arts.
 Eventually her parents agreed to let her study painting.
-Because she was fluent in French, they sent her to Paris, where she studied acting at the Comédie-Française and art at the prestigious Académie Julian.
+Because she was fluent in French, they sent her to Paris, where she studied acting at the Comédie-Française and art at the Académie Julian.

 The onset of World War I forced Wood to return to the United States.
 She continued acting with a French Repertory Company in New York City, performing more than sixty roles in two years.
 She worked for several years performing on the stage.